CQuICC/qc-course-qiskit/readme.md

 ## qc-course-qiskit

-Getting started is simple, make sure you have python on your system and run the following command
+Getting started is simple, make sure you have python on your system and run the following command.
+It would be preferable to create a conda environment and install qiskit inside that, however this step is optional.

-> Note: It would be preferable to create a conda environment and install qiskit inside that!
+The minimum recommended version of python is 3.9, anything above that should work fine.

 ```bash
 pip install qiskit qiskit-aer